soft-r-evolutions/bash_utils/README.md

 is displayed in log file and can be replayed with a copy-paste.
 If no log is special the launched command is not logged.

-If the command failed it exit the script automatically with the proper exit_code except if "no_exit" parameter is specified.
+If the command failed it exit the script automatically with the proper exit_code.

+Parameters:

+* If "no_exit" parameter is specified same if the command failed the script won't exit.
+* If "display" parameter is specified the command output will be displayed in terminal.
+* If "no_log" parameter is specified the launch command will not appear in log.

 To put " character escape it as following \\".